rss logo

 Commands

-• -w local_tun[:remote_tun]: Requests tunnel device forwarding with the specified tun(4) devices between the client (local_tun) and the server (remote_tun).
+• -w local_tun[:remote_tun]: Request tunnel device forwarding between client and server using tun interfaces.

-• -N: Do not execute a remote command
+• -N: Do not execute a remote command.

 root@host:~# ssh -Nf -w 0:0 -p 22 root@1.1.1.1